Accelerated Formation of Ultra-Massive Galaxies in the First Billion Years

-Using the multi-wavelength imaging and grism spectroscopy, we select optically dark/faint galaxies that are red (F182M $-$ F444W $>$ 1.5 mag) and have clearly detected emission lines of at least $>8\sigma$ for robust redshift identification.
-The color cut together with emission line detections are designed to select star-forming galaxies with significant Balmer breaks, i.e., massive and dusty star-forming galaxies.
-We identify 36 galaxies at $z_{\rm spec}>5$ in our parent sample (Extended Data Fig.~\ref{Extended_color_mag}, Methods).
 Thanks to the JWST spectroscopy, we can now obtain more accurate stellar masses by accounting for the true emission line contributions in photometric bands in the SED fit at a fixed $z_{\rm spec}$.
-The $M_{\star}$ are then determined by fitting the UV-to-NIR SED using multiple codes (\texttt{Bagpipes}\cite{Carnall2018}, \texttt{CIGALE}\cite{Boquien2019}) and with different star formation histories, which produce consistent stellar mass values within the error range (see Methods for details).
-The redshift and stellar mass estimates are listed in Extended Data Table.~\ref{tab1}.
-The parent sample of spectroscopically confirmed, optically dark/faint galaxies spans a redshift range of $z_{\rm spec}=5-9$, with stellar masses covering a wide distribution of log($M_{\rm \star}$/$M_{\odot}$) $=8.3-11.4$.
-This confirms the high-redshift, dusty, and high-mass nature of this elusive class of galaxies that has so far only been studied from photometry alone\cite{Wang2019, Xiao2023, Barrufet2023, Labbé2023, Akins2023, Pérez-González2023b, McKinney2023}.
+The stellar masses ($M_{\star}$) are determined by fitting the UV-to-NIR SED using multiple codes (\texttt{Bagpipes}\cite{Carnall2018}, \texttt{CIGALE}\cite{Boquien2019}) and assuming different star formation history models, which produce consistent stellar mass values within the error range (see Methods for details).
+The redshift and stellar mass estimates of 36 DSFGs are listed in the Extended Data Table.~\ref{tab1}.
+Among them, 95\% did not have $z_{\rm spec}$ and $M_{\star}$ measurements before our observations.
+These 36 galaxies span a redshift range of $z_{\rm spec}=5-9$, with stellar masses covering a wide distribution of log($M_{\rm \star}$/$M_{\odot}$) $=8.3-11.4$ (Fig. ~\ref{fig1}).
+Overall, the DSFGs ($z_{\rm med,spec}=5.5$ and log($M_{\rm \star, med}$/$M_{\odot}$) $=9.6$) have the same median redshift but are more massive than the parent sample of emission line galaxies ($z_{\rm med,spec}=5.5$ and log($M_{\rm \star, med}$/$M_{\odot}$) $=9.0$).
+This confirms the high-redshift, dusty, and high-mass nature of this elusive class of galaxies that has so far mainly been studied from photometry alone\cite{Wang2019, Xiao2023, Barrufet2023, Labbé2023, Pérez-González2023b}.